A panoramic view of Prague's skyline showcasing numerous church spires and rooftops with the iconic Charles Bridge visible in the distance.

 An illustrated map that shows the New Town district, one of the best areas to stay in Prague as a tourist and some of the key attractions, created by Away to the City.

-New Town (Nové Město) is our absolute favourite area to stay in.
-It feels more modern than the nearby Old Town and Lesser Town, yet it still offers a central location that makes exploring Prague easy.
+New Town (Nové Město) is our absolute favourite neighbourhood to stay in Prague, and we stayed here for the second time on our most recent trip.
+It feels more modern than Old Town and Lesser Town, but that’s actually part of the appeal.

 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.